Crippius/whatsapp-wrapped/README.md

 ![Example](https://imgur.com/tZYIfJb.png)

 ## Description
-This repositiìory contains the project I developed during the summmer of '22, in which I created a script that takes an exported .txt file from a Whatsapp chat and outputs a PDF that explores lots of interesting information and data about its conversations through graphs and made-up messages.
+This repository contains the project I developed during the summmer of '22, in which I created a script that takes an exported .txt file from a Whatsapp chat and outputs a PDF that explores lots of interesting information and data about its conversations through graphs and made-up messages.